 Unionization at a private university like Columbia would not be subject to such rules.
-NYU, the only private university with a union contract that includes TAs, may be a useful model of what could happen at Columbia.
+NYU, may be a useful model of what could happen at Columbia.
 At NYU, the union called a months-long strike in November 2005 and threatened to strike again in March.
 The United Auto Workers also filed a number of grievances at NYU related to academic activities.

 Further, a union may well be more appropriate in some university settings than others.
 For example, in large public universities with very large undergraduate student bodies, graduate students are asked to shoulder a disproportionate share of undergraduate instruction.
 Some public universities have more than 30,000 or 40,000 undergraduates.
 In recent years, with state governments cutting back allocations to state universities, the situation has gotten even worse.
 In those situations, graduate students do not have the leverage to protect their interests, and teach more than they should to develop professionally.
 In private elite universities such as Columbia, the size of the undergraduate population is relatively small, and doctoral students do not add years on to their studies to meet teaching requirements.
 In fact, Columbia's programs compete for the top graduate students, and if student funding offers are not competitive, students may enroll in other universities.

 We do not know.
 Since working hours are a “mandatory subject of bargaining,” caps on the number of hours students in the sciences could work each week would be subject to negotiation with the union.